django-cms/djangocms-frontend/docs/source/tutorial/components.rst

 =====================

-If you have restricted rights for users our groups in your projects make sure that editors have the right to to add, change, delete, and - of course - view instances of all ``djangocms_frontend`` UI items:
+If you have restricted rights for users our groups in your projects make sure that editors have the right to add, change, delete, and - of course - view instances of all ``djangocms_frontend`` UI items:

 * Accordion